tigerhead/CarND-Advanced-Lane-Lines/README.md

 The code for this step is contained in code cells number 2 and 3 of the IPython notebook located in "p4.ipynb..

-I used 20 chessborad images provided with this project.
+I used 20 chessboard images provided with this project.
 I chose use (x, y)= (9, 6) to search corner in test images.
 And I created   "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time corners were successfully detected.   `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
 Corners were correctly detected in 18 out of 20 test images.

 Output `objpoints` and `imgpoints` were used to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 Here is undistorted test image: